Water quality testing in multi-topic surveys

 The JMP has been collaborating with various large scale household surveys programmes and has developed a standardised module for direct testing of drinking water quality in close collaboration with the Multiple Indicator Cluster Survey (MICS) programme.
-To date over twenty countries have integrated water quality testing in household surveys, a cost-effective way to collect representative data on water quality.
+To date over thirty countries have integrated water quality testing in household surveys, a cost-effective way to collect representative data on water quality.
 Key findings and lessons learned from these experiences are summarized in the JMP thematic report Integrating water quality testing into household surveys.
 Tools that are part of the MICS support package include the Water Quality Testing Questionnaire and Manual for Water Quality Testing.
 The module has been adapted for use in the Living Standards Measurement Study (LSMS) in Ethiopia and preparations are underway for surveys in several other countries.

 - Bangladesh MICS 2009, MICS 2013, MICS 2013 thematic water quality report, MICS 2019